 What We Liked:

-• Made with a simple list of just two ingredients
+• Made with a simple list of ingredients

 • Frozen when fresh and raw to preserve nutrition